1938–39 Akron Firestone Non-Skids season

 The 1938–39 Akron Firestone Non-Skids season was the Non-Skids' second year in the United States' National Basketball League (NBL), which was also the second year the league existed.
+However, if one were to include their previous seasons of play in both precursors of sorts to the NBL in the National Professional Basketball League and the Midwest Basketball Conference alongside the couple of independent seasons of play they had before officially entering the NBL, this would officially be their seventh season of play instead.
 Eight teams competed in the NBL, comprising four teams each in the Eastern and Western Divisions.
 The Non-Skids were one of two teams from Akron, Ohio in the league, the other being the Akron Goodyear Wingfoots.

-The Non-Skids played their home games at Firestone Clubhouse.
+The Non-Skids played their home games at the Firestone Clubhouse.
 They finished the season with a league best 24–3 record and won the Eastern Division.
-They then went on to win the league's playoffs championship against the Western Division's Oshkosh All-Stars, three games to two in a best-of-five series.
+They then went on to win the league's championship series match-up against the Western Division's Oshkosh All-Stars three games to two in a best-of-five series.

 Head coach Paul Sheeks won the league's Coach of the Year Award.
 Players Jerry Bush and Soup Cable earned First Team All-NBL honors, while John Moir and Jack Ozburn earned Second Team All-NBL honors.